AISquare-Studio/AISquare-Studio-QA/docs/ACTION_USAGE.md

 - Check repository permissions for GitHub token
 - Verify branch is not protected against direct commits
 - Review commit errors in GitHub Actions logs

+**Screenshots not appearing in PR comments?**
+- Check the GitHub Actions artifacts section - screenshots are always uploaded there
+- Large screenshots (>100KB) won't embed directly but will have a link to artifacts
+- Verify the workflow completed successfully (check Actions tab)
+- See [docs/SCREENSHOT_FIX.md](SCREENSHOT_FIX.md) for detailed information

 #### **Getting Help**